lisa-lumos/designing-data-intensive-applications/10-batch-processing.md

 In order to achieve good throughput in a batch process, the computation must be (as much as possible) local to one machine.

+A workflow of MapReduce jobs is not the same as a SQL query used for analytic purposes.
+The output of a batch process is often not a report, but some other kind of structure.